• Menu

 Ruins of Camp Ludlow, CO in 1914.
 Photo: Library of Congress, Washington, D.C.

 On April 20, 1914, there was a violent massacre in Ludlow, CO, north of Trinidad.
-The Colorado National Guard and Colorado Fuel and Iron Company guards shot striking miners, burning their tents to the ground.
+The Colorado National Guard and Colorado Fuel and Iron Company guards shot striking miners and burning their tents to the ground.
 Women and children were killed.
 Known as the Ludlow Massacre, 25 people lost their lives, 11 of which were children.

 The massacre was the height of the Colorado Coalfield War, which began a year earlier in 1913.
 Two coal mining counties Las Animas and Huerfano were the center of the conflict.
 The United Mine Workers of America led the strike against the Colorado Fuel and Iron (CF&I), owned by Rockefeller.
 They were upset over the horrible working conditions.
 Both parties led attacks back and forth over the years.